jdwuu/learngit/readme.txt

-git is free soltware 2
+Git is a version control system. git is free soltware.